Ownership Structure

 Bradesco is a private publicly-held company, which means that its capital is divided into shares traded on the Stock Exchange.
 This structure allows any investor who owns Bradesco shares to be, proportionally, one of the Bank’s owners based on the number of shares held.
 This structure ensures a clear distinction between shareholders with decision-making power in the meetings and those with preference in the distribution of financial returns, balancing the interests of different investor profiles.

-Total shares, December 31, 2024
+Total shares, March 31, 2025

 Total Capital